 Oh, the qualification stuff: BA in Modern Languages Studies (French, German and Economics), post-graduate Diploma in Translation (Business & Legal options), MA in History (with a distinction!)

 I joined the Romantic Novelists’ Association (RNA) under the New Writers’ Scheme in 2010 and found it supportive, collegiate and brimming with knowledge and experience.
 I became the first Independent Author Member on 1 September 2015.
 My other memberships include the Historical Novel Society (HNS), the Society of Authors and International Thriller Writers.
+I’ve been contributing to the Unusual Historicals blogging team since January 2016 and now moderate the Historical Novel Society Facebook group (aka herding cats).

 In 2010, I completed a six day writing bootcamp in 2010 at the Circle of Missé and a week’s Arvon Foundation course on popular fiction.
 Now, I give talks on writing, self-publishing and historical fiction at writers’ conferences, tutorial groups and associations.